On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

 The above non-approximability results are the main reason for focusing our attention on an interesting restriction of the \mrtt{} problem, that is, the one in which the collection of trips \tnet{} satisfies the very natural property of being ``temporally'' strongly connected in the following sense.
 A collection of trips \tnet{} is \textit{strongly temporalisable} if, for each pair of nodes $u$ and $v$, there exists a trip temporalisation of \tnet{} that allows $u$ to (temporally) reach $v$.
 Note that this requirement is a rather weak one, since we are not asking for a unique trip temporalisation, but for a trip temporalisation for each pair of nodes (indeed, this is a requirement which is satisfied in many applications of temporal graphs).
 We first show that the strong temporalisability property is not sufficient to get high reachability.
 To this aim, we prove that \textit{there exists an infinite family of trip collections, all strongly temporalisable, such that any trip temporalisation connects at most an $O(1/\sqrt{n})$ fraction of all pairs} (see Theorem~\ref{thm:pairscheduleconnected}).
 By using this construction, we then show that if $\ptime\neq\nptime$, then \textit{the \mrtt{} and the \ssmrtt{} problems cannot be approximated within a factor less than $\sqrt{n}/12$, when restricted to strongly temporalisable trip networks} (see Theorems~\ref{th:inapprox-mrtt} and~\ref{th:inapprox-ssmrtt}).

-However, the situation changes if we add another quite natural property of a trip collection, that is, symmetricity.
-A trip collection \tnet{} is \textit{symmetric} if, for each trip $T\in\tnet$, \tnet{} includes also the reverse trip, that is, the trip starting from the last node of $T$, arriving in the first node of $T$, and passing through all the nodes in $T$ in reverse order.
-For example, referring to public transport systems, symmetricity is almost always respected, since for any bus/metro/tramway trip, there is usually also the same bus/metro/tramway trip in the opposite direction.
+However, the situation changes if we add another quite natural property of a trip collection, that is, symmetry.
+A trip collection \tnet{} is \textit{symmetric} if, for each trip $T\in\tnet$, \tnet{} includes also a reverse trip, that is, a trip starting from the last node of $T$, arriving in the first node of $T$, and passing through all the nodes in $T$ in reverse order.\footnote{For what concerns our results, the travel time of a temporal edge and the travel time of its ``corresponding reverse'' temporal edge need not be necessarily equal.} For example, referring to public transport systems, symmetry is almost always respected, since for any bus/metro/tramway trip, there is usually also the same bus/metro/tramway trip in the opposite direction.
 It is quite easy to show that, if the collection of trips \tnet{} is \textit{symmetric}, then \tnet{} is strongly temporalisable if and only if the weighted directed multigraph $D$ is strongly connected (see Corollary~\ref{cor:connected}).

 We show that \textit{the \mrtt{} problem is NP-hard even if restricted to symmetric and strongly temporalisable collection of trips} (see Theorem~\ref{th:sym-np}).
 However, our final result shows that, \textit{given a symmetric and strongly temporalisable collection of trips, it is possible to find in polynomial time a trip temporalisation achieving a reachability proportional to the total number of pairs} (see Theorem~\ref{th:symmetric}).
 This implies the existence of a constant-factor approximation algorithm in the symmetric and strongly temporalisable setting.
+It also gives ground to the classical design of public transit networks using symmetric lines.

 All our hardness results are proved starting from the \tsat{} problem, which is \nptime-complete~\cite{Garey1979}.
-Moreover, it is easy to show that the decision and maximisation problems we consider are in \nptime{} or in \npotime{} (that is, the class of \nptime{} optimisations problems~\cite{AusielloMCGPK99}), respectively.
-Indeed, given an instance of the problem and a trip temporalisation, checking that a node $t$ is reachable from a node $s$ in the induced temporal graph can be done in polynomial time (see, for example,~\cite{Wu2016}).
+Moreover, it is easy to show that the decision and maximisation problems we consider are in \nptime{} or in \npotime{} (that is, the class of \nptime{} optimisation problems~\cite{AusielloMCGPK99}), respectively.
+Indeed, given an instance of the problem and a trip temporalisation, checking that a node $t$ is reachable from a node $s$ in the induced temporal graph can be done in polynomial time as already mentioned.